-In 2012-13 and 2013-14 he studied the viol at the Conservatorio Ottorino Respighi in Latina (near Rome) with Maestra Claudia Pasetto and worked as a percussionist with the EnsembleComes Amoris.
+In 2012-13 and 2013-14 he studied the viol at the “Conservatorio Ottorino Respighi” in Latina (near Rome) with Maestra Claudia Pasetto and worked as a percussionist with the EnsembleComes Amoris.

 In 2006 he moved to Rome to take the MA in Musicology focusing on non-European musical traditions.
-In 2010 he spent several months on field research in Uttar Pradesh (North India), studying some living oral epic traditions.
-In 2011 he graduated with honours in Musicology at the University of Rome La Sapienza with a thesis on Lorikāyan oral epic tradition.
+In 2010 he spent several months of field research in Uttar Pradesh (Northern India), studying some living oral epic traditions.
+In 2011 he graduated with honors in Musicology at the University of Rome La Sapienza with a thesis on Lorikāyan oral epic tradition.

-In 2011 he started his training in musical instrument-making following the course La via dei Leutari.
-He completed his apprenticeship in some of the most renowned Roman violin workshops, learning construction and restoration techniques for the bowed and plucked instruments.
-He developed a specific interest in making early instruments and at the end of the apprenticeship received the title of Master Luthier.
+In 2011 he started his training in musical instrument-making following the course “La via dei Leutari”.
+He completed his apprenticeship in some of the most renowned Roman workshops, learning construction and restoration techniques for the bowed and plucked instruments.
+He developed a specific interest in early instrument making and at the end of the apprenticeship received the title of Master Luthier.

-In 2015, with the ‘Musicantica’ enterprise project, he won the competition ‘Cultural and Creative Activities,’ awarded with financial support from the European Social Fund for his innovative contribution to the advancement of the art of instrument-making.
+In 2015, with the ‘Musicantica’ enterprise project, he won the competition ‘Cultural and Creative Activities’, awarded with financial support from the European Social Fund for his innovative contribution to the advancement of the art of instrument-making.